bescott9944/SpectrWm-Binary-Build/README.md

 Note: Some dependencies require the " -dev " versions of the dependencies and other do not.
 When dependencies are installed they will intern install their own dependencies too..
 I don't know if this is do to Mint/Ubuntu Repos or not.

-The build that I did needed all these dependencies before the "make" part of the build would run with out any error in the output and before the binary file would compile.
+The do the build I needed all these dependencies before the "make" part of the build would run with out any error in the output of the "make" and before the binary file would compile with out any errors.

-There was a lot of trial and error an a few hours of testing to produce this list.
+There was a lot of trial and error and a few hours of testing to produce this list.
 You mileage may vary as dependencies and files change over time. with that said this script is a good starting place.I have not tested this script on anything other than Linux Mint 20, in a VM for testing purpose...

 WARNING: USE AT YOUR OWN RISK!

-Myself or any of my affiliates will not be held responsible for any loss of data, software, operating systems, damage to, wiping of, altering of, and any other thing else that might happen using this script!That also includes the urges to drink lots of coffee, Rum, eating of junk food, and eating lots of
+With that said, Myself or any of my affiliates will not be held responsible for any loss of data, software, operating systems, damage to, wiping of, altering of, and any other thing else that might happen using this script!That also includes the urges to drink lots of coffee, Rum, eating of junk food, and eating lots of
 Hot Pockets, and not to limited to the building of bonfires, dancing around said bonfires and howling at the MOON!
 YOU HAVE BEEN WARNED! -BES